View Source Ecspanse behaviour (ECSpanse v0.10.0)

 Order of execution

 Systems are executed each frame during the game loop.
 Sync systems run in the order they were added to the data's operations list.
-Async systems are grouped in batches depending on the componets they are locking.
+Async systems are grouped in batches depending on the components they are locking.
 See the Ecspanse.System module for more information about component locking.

 The order in which async systems run can pe specified using the run_after option.
 This option takes a system or list of systems that must be run before the current system.